rover-app/mcp-cli/README.md

 You may have to specify absolute paths in the `command` field below.
 If you don't have a JavaScript runtime installed, you can grab a binary from the latest release instead (you will have to manually update it).

+### In Zed

+If you're using Zed, you can install the [Rover Zed extension](https://github.com/rover-app/zed-extension) through the Zed extension registry.
+This is the recommended way to install the Rover MCP server with Zed.

 ### Using npx

 ```json